lisafast/lacnotredame/content/about/2020BoardReport.md

 ## Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, will open the meeting.
-By the time of the meeting, 32 members had paid their membership fees.
-Quorum requires at least 25% of members be present - there were X members present at the meeting - quorum was reached.
-All members present paid the $10 per family membership fee.
+By the time of the meeting, 34 members had paid their membership fees.
+Quorum requires at least 25% of members be present - if 8 members join, quorum will be reached.
+Bylaws require that only members who've paid the $10 fee can vote.

 Move to open the meeting by: Lisa Fast